 SACSCOC Accreditation Statement

-Copiah-Lincoln Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Associate in Arts and Associate in Applied Science degrees.
+Copiah-Lincoln Community College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Associate in Arts, Associate in Applied Science, and Associate in Science degrees.
 Contact the SACSCOC at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Copiah-Lincoln Community College.
-The commission is ONLY to be contacted if there is evidence that appears to support an institution’s significant noncompliance with a requirement or standard.
+The commission is ONLY to be contacted if there is evidence that appears to support an institution’s significant non-compliance with a requirement or standard.
 All normal inquiries about the institution, such as admission requirements, financial aid, educational programs, and other college-related information should be addressed directly to the college and NOT to the office of the SACSCOC.
 Co-Lin's Accreditation Status